stevenixng/stevenixng.github.io/docs/posts/home_lab.md

 ![office_network](home_lab/office_network.jpeg "office network")
 In the office I have a Mikrotik 8 port [CSS610-8G-2S+IN](https://mikrotik.com/product/css610_8g_2s_in) switch.
 This is connected to the 24 port livingroom switch via multimode fiber.
 My wife and I work in this room and we each have a desk with a monitor, keyboard, and mouse connected to a dock that we can plug work and personal laptops into.
 We also each have desktop towers and I have my "pet" server running FreeBSD.

+## WiFi
+I have been using Ubiquiti UniFi APs for a long time with no complaints, other than it feels unecessary to run a whole controller just for two access points in a small apartment.
+I understand and appreciate the point in a larger environment with many APs but for home use it seemed like overkill.
+When I moved I didn't have any of my equipment at first.
+WiFi range was terrible with the built in stuff that came with the modem.
+The concrete walls of our apartment were very thick and the tp-link Decos are a popular choice around here for wireless backhaul mesh.
+My problem is while it can support a guest network, it doesn't support VLANs or more custom networks.
+I wanted a LAN, IoT, and guest.
+The tp-link Deco three pack found a new home at my in-laws apartment.

 ## FreeBSD server
 To explain a little about why I love [FreeBSD](https://www.freebsd.org/), I've been running this thing without having to do a fresh install or relearn how to configure networking for years.
 This is my ZFS fileserver and runs a few other services.
 It has 8x 1T SSDs in a RAID 10 array and 8x 4T WD Reds in a RAIDz2 array.
 It contains backups from all my workstations and VMs, a MySQL database server, and hosts home directories for friends and family to back up their data.
 ![beefcake](home_lab/beefcake.png)